aaron-d-e/Cpp-Code/README.md

 Project 6: Study of OOP Constructs

-Project 7: Templated MyVector Class
+Project 7: Vector Class From Scratch